stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_view/41_visibility_allowed_notifications.md

-# Visibility Allowed Notifications
+# Visibility Allowed Notification

 ### Motivation

-Views that are hidden to the User generally do not need to be notified of Model changes: depending on the nature of the View, this can result in performance degradation from mild to severe.
+Views that are hidden to the User generally do not need to react to notifications from the Model: depending on the nature of the View, this can result in performance degradation from mild to severe.
 Machine cycles can be saved by ignoring the notification altogether.